9cordy/2024-pda/legalizer/readme.md

-# Multi-Row Height Standard Cell Legalization - Physical Design Automation Lab 3
+# Multi-Row Height Standard Cell Legalization

 ## Introduction
 This project implements a **Legalizer** for standard cell design, specifically handling **multi-row height** cells.
 The goal is to move cells from their initial (possibly overlapping) global placement positions to the nearest legal sites within the placement rows, ensuring no overlaps and satisfying row-based constraints.